jeppeman/highResImageViewer/README.md

 www.kebabnormal.se/imagedemo

 Since the actual sized images are large and the server on which the demo resides is really slow, they may take some time to load. :)
+For a better demo, you could download the source.

 Usage
 ======